kevin-kmetz/dense-linear-algebra/README.md

 ## Motivation
 The author needed a portable vector and matrix library for quick experimentation on a REPL and then later deployment in a variety of built applications, to include games and utilities.

 Specifically, the most pressing uses are in two separate libraries for neural networks and genetic algorithms that will depend on this library (presently in the works, both of which will also be open-source under the MIT license).
-The author intends to use these libraries for experimentation with genetic algorithms that train genetic algorithms (hyperparameters), and in the development of micro-games, to see how compelling the AIs produced can be for certain turn-based games (and some non-turn-based games as well) and if the minutia of writing game-specific AI logic can be delegated to such algorithms.
+The author intends to use these libraries for experimentation with genetic algorithms that train genetic algorithms (hyperparameters), and in the development of micro-games, to see how compelling the AIs produced can be for certain turn-based games (and some non-turn-based games as well) and if the minutiae of writing game-specific AI logic can be delegated to such algorithms.

 Early instances of all three libraries were already written in [Fennel](https://fennel-lang.org) (a functional, Clojure-like dialect of Lua) by the author to a fairly usable level, but in particular, the genetic algorithm library proved to be inadvisable to continue writing without the presence of types.
 [Teal](https://teal-language.org) (a typed dialect of Lua) was considered as an alternative for that specific library, but the desire for less tooling friction (particularly with inlined documentation), a wider variety of deployment targets, and the possibility for native multithreading were all motivating factors to rewrite the libraries and continue with all three libraries in Haxe (after much deliberation and consideration).